Sanya1001/python-projects/README.md

 ```
 Will create QR for Google.

 If commandline argument is not provided, default to sanya1001.github.io
-Dependencies can be installed with requirements.txt

 ## Phone camera as your WebCam
 Use your phone camera as your webcam.